 Since licking can be soothing, your pup might turn to it if there’s nothing else to do.
 But the constant licking can cause lick granulomas, a form of dermatitis if it’s done in one spot, usually the paws.

 There are antifungal and anti-itching medications that can help.
 However, to stop the behavior, you need to keep your dog busy.
-We recommend getting some indestructible dog toys or pupper puzzles like the Outward Hound Smart Puzzle Game.
+We recommend getting some dog toys or pupper puzzles like the Outward Hound Smart Puzzle Game on Chewy.